The latest neuroscience now confirms what life experience and spiritual traditions have been telling us for thousands of years:

 Bonus – Join or re-engage with an already established group, online or in-person, and interact with at least one person.

-The science is unequivocal: the single most significant predictor of mental and physical health is the amount and quality of human connections we have.
+The science is clear: the single most significant predictor of mental and physical health is the amount and quality of human connections we have.
 We were all born to connect!

 225 scientific studies show that people with more eudaimonic happiness, i.e., joy: